-Biden to launch initiative to recruit 1,000 Black-owned barbershops and salons to accelerate vaccinations
+Offering beer, babysitting and barbershop outreach, the White House launches a raft of initiatives to boost vaccinations

+The White House also said that four of the nation’s largest child-care providers will offer free child care to all parents and caregivers getting vaccinated or recovering from vaccination from now until July 4.

+The president set Independence Day as a target date by which 70 percent of U.S. adults would receive at least one shot of a coronavirus vaccine.
+The country still has to immunize about 20 million more adults to reach that goal.

-The announcement builds on the success of several barbershops around the country, including one in Hyattsville, Md., that have held vaccination clinics.
+The announcement of “Shots at the Shop” builds on the success of several barbershops around the country, including one in Hyattsville, Md., that have held vaccination clinics.
 Vaccination levels lag in Black and Brown communities, among others, and the barbershop initiative is seen as one way to persuade those who have been hardest hit by the pandemic but are often reluctant to get the shots.

-The “Shots at the Shop” initiative is a collaboration between the U.S. Department of Health and Human Services, the Black Coalition Against Covid-19, a D.C.-based community organization, the University of Maryland Center for Health Equity, and the SheaMoisture hair products company.
+It is a collaboration between the U.S. Department of Health and Human Services, the Black Coalition Against Covid-19, a D.C.-based community organization, the University of Maryland Center for Health Equity and the SheaMoisture hair products company.

 The four partners are encouraging barbers and stylists to take part in a training about the coronavirus vaccines this month and hold vaccination clinics in their shops in partnership with health providers, said Cameron Webb, a senior health equity adviser on the administration’s covid-19 response team.